Subscribe for more content

 When you work with a client in a gym, it’s much easier to see progress or setbacks.
 When you don’t have that in-person connection, you rely more on formal assessments.
 These measurements will help you get a more accurate picture of how a client is progressing or struggling.
 Here are some tips to help you do it right.

 Start with a Thorough Questionnaire

-A PAR-Q is necessary for any new client, but with online clients, include even more information.
-Be as thorough as you need to be to get information that will establish a baseline and ensure you can provide safe workouts.
+A PAR-Q is necessary for any new client.
+With online clients, include even more information.
+Be as thorough as you need to establish a good baseline.
+Identify each risk factor that person faces.
+This will ensure that you can provide safe workouts for your online clients.

 Do an Initial, Face-to-Face Video Consult

 It may not be feasible to chat online regularly with all your clients, but at the least, you should make time for an initial consultation.
 Paperwork can only tell you so much.
 Require that new clients get online with you to chat.
-Use FaceTime, Google Hangouts, Zoom, or other video conferencing so you can see each other.
-Use the completed assessment forms to direct the conversation and ask questions and clarifications.
+You can use FaceTime, Google Hangouts, Zoom, or another video conferencing platform.
+Rely on the completed assessment forms to direct the conversation.
+Ask questions and seek clarification for anything unclear.